IaVashik/MarkMyMedia-LLM/README.md

 ## The Problem: Lost Context in Multimodal Sequences

-When you feed a sequence of media files (e.g., `cat.jpg`, `intro.mp3`, `dog_on_beach.mp4`) to a Large Language Model, the model sees a continuous stream of data.
+When you feed a sequence of media files (e.g., `portal 2 mod.jpg`, `intro.mp3`, `my homework.mp4`) to a Large Language Model, the model sees a continuous stream of data.
 It lacks explicit, built-in separators or context about where one file ends and another begins, or what the original source of a particular frame or soundbite was.

 This ambiguity makes it difficult to:
 -   Analyze which specific file triggered a response.